stefanprodan/gitops-istio/README.md

 After modifying the Istio settings, you can push the change to git and Flux will apply it on the cluster.
 The Istio operator will reconfigure the Istio control plane according to your changes.
-It can take a couple of minutes for Flux to sync and apply the changes, to speed up the apply you can use `fluxctl sync` to trigger a git sync.
+It can take a couple of minutes for Flux to sync and apply the changes, to speed up the apply you can use `flux reconcile ks flux-system --with-source` to trigger a git sync.

 ### Workloads bootstrap